sharjeel17/resonate-contacts/README.md

 - run `npm run dev` to run the application

 The application is deployed on the web and can be found here [link](https://contacts-resonate-sharjeel.netlify.app/)

+if link does not work, copy and paste this URL: https://contacts-resonate-sharjeel.netlify.app/